8 products

 • Playstyle: Flexible, playing efficient cards that scale well over time.

-• Example Commanders: Meren of Clan Nel Toth (recursion), Atraxa, Praetors’ Voice (proliferate+ value), Roon of the Hidden Realm (blink).
+• Example Commanders: Meren of Clan Nel Toth (recursion), Atraxa, Praetors’ Voice (proliferate+ value), Roon of the Hidden Realm (blink, form manipulation).

 5. Tribal Decks